jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 <!-- /TOC -->

-# Modern cloud apps hands-on lab step-by-step
+# Modern Cloud Apps Hands-on Lab step-by-step

-## Abstract and learning objectives
+## Abstract and Learning Objectives

 In this hands-on lab, you will be challenged to implement an end-to-end scenario using a supplied sample that is based on Azure App Services, Microsoft Azure Functions, Azure SQL Database, Azure Logic Apps, and related services.
 The scenario will include implementing compute, storage, workflows, and monitoring, using various components of Microsoft Azure.